 19 Unless sufficient evidence to establish his guilt is produced, no charge against an elder is to be entertained.
 A single witness may be mistaken, or biased: he must be corroborated by one or more others.
 When, however, an elder's guilt is clearly established, his sin is to be made public.
 Such a punishment will deter others from similar offenses.

 21 Prejudice and partiality should have no place in the judicial acts of an ecclesia.
-Natural inclination should be laid aside and all done in view of the Invisible.
+The natural inclination should be laid aside and all done in view of the Invisible.

 1 A slave with a believing owner was sometimes above his master in faith, and would be tempted to forget his subordinate position.
 They are exhorted to take their true place as slaves, in the flesh, even though they are brethren in spirit.

 5 The tendency to make capital out of religion has greatly increased since the apostle's day.
 Devoutness as a means to material gain is one of the most insidious of sins, which finds its followers everywhere.
 From the "rice Christians" of China to the very highest ecclesiastical dignitaries, its baneful influence has paralyzed God's testimony.
 One of the great benefits of persecution is to purge the saints of this sin.